Skip to content

 Recent Count Window

-Recent counts use a sliding window (default: 14 days):
+Recent counts use a sliding window of 30 days:

 if recentCountA < recentCountB {